PCJohn/attractors/README.md

 **3. Few Shot Learning with Memory**

-We can use the memory module to store the features of the support set.
+We can model few-shot learning tasks as described in Vinyals et al [Matching networks](https://arxiv.org/pdf/1606.04080.pdf).
+We want the probability of a label _y_ given the input _x_ along with a support set _S_ (which contains very few samples per class).
+Here, we extract features from the support set and store them in the memory module.
 This is similar to Kaiser et al ([Learning to remember rare events](https://arxiv.org/pdf/1703.03129.pdf)), but with an attractor net as the memory module.
+For inference, we extract features of the input, run the attractor a few times and output an attention over the support set.

       cd fewshot
       sh omniglot.sh